MicrosoftDocs/entra-docs/docs/global-secure-access/scripts/powershell-break-glass-recovery.md

 ---
-title: PowerShell sample - Recover from Global Secure Access Break glass scenario
+title: PowerShell sample - Recover from Global Secure Access break glass scenario
-description: PowerShell examples that re-enableany Conditional Access policies that were disabled in a break glass scenario.
+description: PowerShell examples that re-enable any Conditional Access policies that were disabled in a break glass scenario.
 author: kenwith
 manager: amycolannino
 ms.service: global-secure-access